brightpx/GridTwoSearch-Mendix/README.md

 - Leave **Date format** empty to use the browser's native date input.
 - Set a format such as `dd/MM/yyyy` to render a text box with that token pattern (supported tokens: `dd`, `MM`, `yyyy`) plus a calendar picker button on the right; picking from the calendar fills the text box in the configured format.
 - Enable **Search by range** to show two inputs (from/to).
 Either bound may be left empty.

+### Combo box options

+- **Options display limit** caps how many options are rendered in the dropdown; the user can type to narrow the list when there are many options.
+The limit is **ignored while Lazy load options is enabled** (paging by page size already controls retrieval), and the property is hidden in Studio Pro for lazy-loaded fields.
+- **Lazy load options** retrieves the options page by page (page size defaults to 50) as the user scrolls to the bottom of the dropdown, instead of loading the whole list up front — recommended for large option sets.
+Note: type-to-search narrows the options loaded so far.
+- **Options parent filter** (cascading) works together with lazy loading: while a parent selection drives the field, the filtered result is still paged by the page size; while no parent is selected, the **When no parent selected** behavior applies (see below).

 ### Select page setup